rddunphy/texwc/README.md

 JSON fields in a config file:
 * `"files"` (required): a list of relative `.tex` file paths to be included in the word count.
+* `"detex-options"`: a list of options to be passed to detex.
+See the [detex documentation](https://www.systutorials.com/docs/linux/man/1-detex/) for details.